quru/qis/doc/v2/Portfolios.md

   * Folio `EDIT` permission required otherwise
   * Returns a list of the portfolio-exports objects for the portfolio, a single portfolio-export object, or nothing (after a delete)
-  * Includes a calculated download URL field in the returned object(s)
+  * Includes a calculated download URL field in the returned object(s), which will be blank until the background task that creates the zip file has completed
   * The optional `image_parameters` value will accept JSON in the same structure as defined for the existing _image templates_ API
   * When a new record is created, the returned `filename` and `filesize` fields